kayeneii/Floodgate/README.md

 - **Calibrate** weights and thresholds with historical flood observations or insurance/NGO datasets.
 - **Produce LGA-level summaries** for targeted planning.

+## Visualization Notes
+The final visualization combines:
+- **Hillshade** (for terrain context)
+- **FRI choropleth** (flood intensity gradient)
+- **Hydrography overlay**
+- **Legends, scalebar, north arrow, and annotations** — all positioned outside the map frame for readability.

 ## Contact & Authorship
 **Author:** Favour Adebayo

 **LinkedIn:** https://www.linkedin.com/in/kayeneii

 **Date:** October 2025

-## License
+## ⚠️ Disclaimer

-This repository and the derived products are released for research and educational use.
-Cite data sources (CHIRPS, SRTM, HydroSHEDS) when reusing results.
-Refer to `LICENSE` for full documentation.
+This dataset and analysis are intended for research and educational purposes only.
+While care was taken to ensure accuracy, the outputs are not an official flood hazard map and should not be used as a substitute for government-authorized data.